WuerthPhoenix/tornado/src/tornado/tornado/doc/README.md

 This crate contains the Tornado executable code.

+## How it works

-The Tornado executable is a configuration of the matcher engine based on actix and built as a portable executable.
+The Tornado executable is a configuration of the matcher engine based on [actix](https://github.com/actix/actix) and built as a portable executable.

-At runtime the executable opens two UDS sockets for receiving inputs from external collectors.
+It currently builds only on linux-like OSes as, at runtime, it uses two UDS sockets for receiving inputs from external collectors.

 ## Structure of Tornado